Lawyer accused of misappropriating up to $282M allegedly handed firm control to disbarred attorney

 Diab was disbarred in Nevada in January 2019 for allegedly depositing a $375,000 settlement payment into his account and for forging a judge’s signature on a document to persuade a client in a criminal case that an arrest warrant was quashed, according to Forbes.
 The California Supreme Court imposed reciprocal discipline and disbarred Diab in December 2019.

-The State Bar of California placed March on inactive status in a July 1 order after he failed to file a response to the ethics complaint.
+The State Bar of California placed March on inactive status in a July 1 order after he stopped defending himself in the ethics case, according to another Law360 story.
 He has been licensed in California since December 1982.

 The ethics complaint against March alleges that he misappropriated between $78 million and $282 million in client funds.
 The bar complaint cited March’s bankruptcy testimony, as well as financial information obtained through an analysis of trust account records.
 That analysis showed that March failed to maintain at least $78 million in client funds in trust during a year-and-a-half time period, the bar complaint says.